Do Long Tail Keywords Matter in Search Engine Optimization?

 As this chart below, more descriptive your target keyword is the easier will be to increase conversion rates.

 After changing the email subscription offer, I was able to increase email signups by 150%.

-Remember that it is the overall site-conversion rate.
-So you should A/B test your subscription copies to adapt to the target traffic.
-Do readers want download your “soup recipes for moms” guide, if they are searching for best PLR products (supposing your niche is internet marketing)?
+Remember that it is the overall site conversion rate.
+So you should A/B test your subscription copies to adapt to the targeted traffic.
+Do readers want to download your “soup recipes for moms” guide, if they are searching for best PLR products (supposing your niche is internet marketing)?

 Step #2: Now you can see the top keywords on your website.

 Step #3: Login to Google Analytics or any other analytics program you use to track visitor activities.
 (Here I will use Google Analytics as many bloggers use Google analytics)